CameronBeebe/Dice/README.md

 7. Compactify all lengthy list comprehensions?
 Maybe use type()==Dice_Game.Die?

 8. Need function to bring-em-back when all dice are counters, maybe same function as converting to score (5)?

+9. Make function for converting list of lists of dice objects to list of lists of dice faces, to make code more readable without list comps everywhere and address 7